Philip May: Involvement in politics

 May briefly served as chairman of the Conservative Party Wimbledon constituency association before reportedly deciding to concentrate on a career in finance.
 Nonetheless he remained consistently active and enthusiastic as a Tory supporter, and often described as an "experienced Conservative activist".
 He was named in the Panama Papers in 2016.

 May did not attend meetings to advise the Prime Minister in any official capacity but was referred to by some as the Prime Minister's 'most trusted adviser', following her consultation with him over calling the snap general election in 2017 and her 2016 Conservative Party Conference speech.
 He helped to canvass voters ahead of the 2017 Copeland by-election and supports his wife in her Maidenhead constituency affairs.

-May made his first official visit as the British PM's spouse to the G20 summit in July 2017 at Hamburg, Germany.
+May made his first official visit as the British PM's spouse to the G20 summit in July 2017 in Hamburg, Germany.
 During the visit, he attended gala concerts and took boat trips with the spouses of other world leaders.

 On 27 January 2019, The Sunday Times reported Theresa May's chief of staff Lord Barwell broke ranks to accuse Philip May of "scuppering" plans to offer the Labour Party a permanent customs union with the EU to try to push the withdrawal agreement through parliament.
 May is said to have encouraged his wife to seek changes to the deal by removing the Irish backstop, in order for it to be approved by parliament with the support of the DUP and Brexiteer MPs.

-In July 2020, he was knighted in Boris Johnson's belated (2019) Dissolution Honours.
+In July 2020, he was knighted in Boris Johnson's belated 2019 Dissolution Honours.
 He formally received the honour in October 2021 from the Prince of Wales.